simongriggdotinfo

 Photo: Stuart Page

-Arriving in Wellington they said the band was booked to play, after Living Force, a prog-relic band who specialised in Krishna inspired extended solos on a very spiritual tip, on the 24th.
+Arriving in Wellington the organisers told me the band was booked to play, after Living Force, a prog-relic band who specialised in Krishna-inspired extended solos on a very spiritual tip, on the 24th.
 Yep, perfect placement on our part, but gross stupidity on the part of the organisers.

-A couple of kids watching the fracas put their hand ups and said you can stay with us.
-Kinda, 14ish, little bit snotty and rather unclean but being beggars ourselves, thanks to the student body, rather than choosers, we too the only option we had and found ourselves looking, about 10 of us including the odd girlfriend, at a single room, with wall to wall mattresses in a house owned by a couple of older guys, one of whom, we think, was the foster father to one of these boys.
-It was never that clear, but it was clear that not only was this house smelly, mostly from their dog’s urine and the smell of the stale beer and sherry bottles around the place, very dirty, but also our only real option.
-Well, for most of us.
-Buster decided to head over to a mate’s house in Kelburn.
-He had a large, warm and comfortable house that the rest of us clearly were not welcome at.
+A couple of kids watching the fracas put their hand ups and offered 'You can stay with us'.
+They were 14ish, a little bit snotty and rather unclean, but being beggars ourselves - thanks to the Student Arts body's renegging - rather than choosers, we took the only option we had and found ourselves looking, about 10 of us including the odd girlfriend, at a single room, with wall to wall mattresses in a house owned by a couple of older guys, one of whom, we think, was the foster father to one of these boys.
+The realtionshp was never that clear, but what was clear was that this house - filthy and smelly, mostly from their dog’s urine and the stale beer and sherry bottles around the place - was our only real option.

-So it was incredibly cold (Aucklanders feel Wellington in the winter rather badly I’ve discovered), we had no money, and we were all communally cuddling at night in this large room just to survive.
-And we were eternally hungry, with the mission to eat dominating much of our days…and you get inventive.
+It was incredibly cold - Aucklanders feel Wellington in the winter rather badly - we had no money, and we were all communally cuddling at night in this one large room just to survive.
+Add to that hunger - we were eternally hungry, with the mission to eat dominating much of our days.

 Buster Stiggs

-Billy found a soup kitchen, but I couldn’t bring myself to go that far.
-We took the odd loaf of bread from the deliveries outside closed dairies, and we wrote a $14 cheque for Chinese food in Cuba Street..it bounced of course but it filled us up and I went back two years later and gave the guy his cash.
+Billy found a soup kitchen, but I couldn’t bring myself to sink that far.
+We took the odd loaf of bread from the deliveries outside closed dairies, and we wrote a $14 cheque for Chinese food in Cuba Street - it bounced of course but it filled us up and I went back two years later and gave the guy his cash.

-We soon discovered that standing in the queue at a coffee shop (the Matterhorn was best) and eating a few extra sandwiches before we got to the front was cost effective, until Billy got caught and the police were called.
-And he then got busted for tagging wall, just to add to the legal burden (he returned to the city some weeks later and paid a fine).
+We soon discovered that standing in the queue at a coffee shop - the Matterhorn was best - and eating a few extra sandwiches before we got to the front was cost effective, until Billy got caught and the police were called.
+And he then got busted for tagging a city wall with 'The Suburban Reptiles have got you licked - all over', just to add to the legal burden - he returned to the city some weeks later and paid a fine.

-And a few of the band found some sort of function at Victoria University, ate vast amounts before it turned into a food fight followed by eviction.
-I was given a chicken leg as a welcome souvenir.
+A few of the band crashed some sort of private arts function at Victoria University, ate vast amounts before it turned into a food fight followed by eviction.

 Oh and the band played some gigs.

-Elvis died.
-We’ll at least he’d just died and for many it was a very big deal.
-I approached a club called Ziggy’s Rock’n’Roll Heaven for a gig on the Saturday night.
-Simon Morris, who seemed to be booking the place, and was a Wellington music person of some note (still is I think) was intrigued and placed The Suburban Reptiles on the Elvis Memorial Party bill, and it was a fiasco.
+Elvis died - for many it was a very big deal.
+I approached a club called Ziggy’s Rock’n’Roll Heaven for a gig on the Saturday night - or they approached us - the memory is vague.
+Simon Morris, who seemed to be booking the place, and was a Wellington music person of some note was intrigued and placed The Suburban Reptiles on the Elvis Memorial Party bill.
+It was a fiasco.
 Zero said mean things about Elvis to the bopping bobby-soxers from Wainuiomata, and we all ending up in a fight on the dance-floor.
-And the press arrived on queue (more of that soon).
+The press arrived on cue.

 Reps in Wellington

-And then there was the gig at the university, the main event.
-The main room was filled, after the media hype and I guess there was a person or two there for Living Force.
+The gig at the university was the main event.
+The main room was filled after the media hype - and I guess there was a person or two there for Living Force.

 The sound was shite, but I think Chris Bourke sums it up well: